 PLATFORM FOUR: COMING OF AGE IN AMERICA YOUTH PROGRAM: MENTORING OUR YOUTH

 Our Fourth Platform develops special after-school programs to engage junior-high school students who are at risk or come from low-income or poverty environments.
 The goal is to develop creative models that reach youth at a critical stage in their lives when they are developing their own self-awareness, identities and values.
-Our programs involve mentoring, community and civic engagement, role-playing civic and history-based games and other models all focused on providing students with a safe and supportive space to become successful citizens.
+Our programs involve mentoring, community and civic engagement, and other models all focused on providing students with a safe and supportive space to become successful citizens.

 We have partnered with the Maine Youth Alliance better known as "The Game Loft" in Belfast, Maine which has a highly successful 20 years of experience in creative educational and mentoring programs for such youth.
 We currently have three major programs in operation:

 Circle of Care (community mentoring);